WHAT IS IT?

 - They may be unsafe for women with hormone-sensitive cancers.

-- The seeds have been linked to birth defects in India, although American health centers like the NIH and the FDA do not validate those studies, and it is a cultivated American crop recognized by the FDA.
+- The seeds have been linked to birth defects in India, although American health centers, like the NIH, and the FDA do not validate those studies.
+It is a cultivated American crop recognized by the FDA.

 Get top quality from our friends at SpiceJungle.